TURTLE: A C library for an optimistic stepping through a topography: The optimistic stepping algorithm

 An approximate solution to the ray tracing problem is to proceed by trials and errors.
-When navigating through the DEM data, a tentative (\emph{optimistic}) stepping distance is proposed for the topography, at each Monte-Carlo step.
-If the step leads to a ground crossing, the boundary is found with a binary search.
-The stepping distance is reduced iteratively, in order to converge to the boundary.
-Otherwise, the step is accepted.
-Consequently this method has a non null failure rate.
-If the initial step length, $s_0$, is too long, one might overrun some details of the topography, of size smaller than $s_0$.
-Setting a small enough constant initial value, e.g. $s_0 = 1\,\mathrm{cm}$ mitigates the risk but is very inefficient.
+When navigating through the DEM data, a tentative (\emph{optimistic}) stepping distance is proposed for the topography, at each Monte~Carlo step.
+If the step leads to a ground crossing, the boundary is located with a binary search.
+The stepping distance is reduced iteratively in order to converge to the boundary within an accuracy of $\epsilon$.
+If there is no ground crossing the step is accepted.
+Note that if the initial step length, $s_0$, is too long one might overrun some details of the topography of size smaller than $s_0$.
+Consequently, this method has a non-null failure rate.
+Setting a small enough constant value, e.g.~$s_0 = 1\,\mathrm{cm}$, mitigates the risk but is very inefficient.

 Yet, in the case of a ground surface described by a DEM, a simple yet efficient guess for the initial stepping distance, $s_0$, is: